Chlodwig, Prince of Hohenlohe-Schillingsfürst

 Chlodwig Carl Viktor, Prince of Hohenlohe-Schillingsfürst, Prince of Ratibor and Corvey (Chlodwig Carl Viktor Fürst zu Hohenlohe-Schillingsfürst, Prinz von Ratibor und von Corvey) (31 March 1819 – 6 July 1901), usually referred to as the Prince of Hohenlohe, was a German statesman, who served as the imperial chancellor of the German Empire and minister-president of Prussia from 1894 to 1900.

-Prior to his appointment as Chancellor, he had served in a number of other positions, including as minister-president of Bavaria (1866–1870), German Ambassador to Paris (1873–1880), Foreign Secretary (1880) and Imperial Lieutenant of Alsace-Lorraine (1885–1894).
-He was regarded as one of the most prominent liberal politicians of his time in Germany.
+A member of the princely house of Hohenlohe, Chlodwig served in the Prussian civil service until 1845, when he succeeded as Prince of Hohenlohe-Schillingsfürst and became a member of the Bavarian Reichsrat.
+In 1866, on the recommendation of the composer Richard Wagner, Hohenlohe was appointed minister-president of Bavaria, and came to be regarded as the second most important statesman in Germany after Otto von Bismarck.
+His pro-Prussian stance and opposition to ultramontanism ultimately led to his downfall.
+He was forced to resign in 1870 but remained a highly influential figure.
+In 1871, he was elected to the Reichstag and made its vice president.
+Hohenlohe was among the most prominent liberal politicians of his time in Germany; he was also a strenuous supporter of Bismark's anti-papal Kulturkampf measures.
+In 1873, Bismarck appointed him German ambassador in Paris.
+He was recalled to Berlin seven years later and served briefly as foreign secretary.
+In 1885, he was appointed governor of Alsace–Lorraine.

+In 1894, Emperor Wilhelm II dismissed Leo von Caprivi and appointed Hohenlohe imperial chancellor.
+Then advanced in age, he rarely appeared in parliament and granted great independence to his secretaries of state, such as foreign secretary Bernhard von Bülow.
+His power further diminished as a result of Wilhelm's assertiveness.
+Hohenlohe resigned the chancellorship in 1900 and was succeeded by Bülow.
+He died a year later at the age of 82.

 Biography

 Chlodwig was born at Rotenburg an der Fulda, in Hesse, a member of the princely House of Hohenlohe.
 His father, Prince Franz Joseph (1787-1841), was a Catholic; his mother, Princess Konstanze of Hohenlohe-Langenburg, a Lutheran.
 In accordance with the compromise customary at the time, Chlodwig and his brothers were brought up in the Roman Catholic religion of their father.